 *Please note batting practice is at the discretion of each team and subject to change.

 Fans are encouraged to walk around the outfield on the 19,000 square foot Baseball Boardwalk for up-close views of the playing field and bullpens, group seating areas, grill and tiki bar.

 The Berm and Baseball Boardwalk are unreserved general admission areas.
 Chairs are prohibited on grass berms or on the standing room only boardwalk deck.

-Catering is available for suites and group party areas.
+Catering is available for suites and group picnic areas.
 Menu options range from traditional ballpark fare to an upscale buffet.
-Please contact the Charlotte Stone Crabs at (941) 206-HITS (4487) to arrange catering for your special event.
+Please contact the Tampa Bay Rays at 888-FAN-RAYS or e-mail [email protected] to arrange catering for your special event.